Responsibility along the Value Chain

 Sustainability in Supplier Management

 Covestro regards adherence to sustainability standards within the supply chain as a fundamental factor in value creation and also an important lever for minimizing risks.
 For this reason, Covestro sets not only economic standards but also social, ethical and environmental standards, as well as those related to corporate responsibility when selecting new suppliers and in our relationships with existing suppliers.
 All required standards are defined in Covestro’s Supplier Code of Conduct, which is available online in 13 languages and provides the basis for collaboration.
-The Code is derived from the principles of the and our position on human rights.
+The Code is derived from the principles of the UN Global Compact and our position on human rights.
 It is integrated across the Covestro Group into the electronic ordering systems and contracts.
 Furthermore, new and renewed supply agreements in particular generally contain special clauses requesting suppliers to adhere to the sustainability requirements contained in the Code of Conduct and entitling Covestro to verify their compliance.

 Covestro has set ambitious and measurable targets through 2025 aimed at systematically promoting sustainability in supplier management.
 All suppliers must comply with our code of conduct, which they commit to by accepting the conditions of our purchase orders or contracts.
 Relevant suppliers accounting for a repeat purchasing value exceeding €100,000 per year are also assessed.
 They comply with Covestro’s sustainability requirements by meeting the minimum result as defined by us in the supplier assessments described below.
 In the year under review, around 95% of our total purchasing value was attributable to the aforementioned relevant suppliers.
 In addition, we work closely with our strategically most important suppliers to improve their sustainability performance.
 We have also incorporated this into our sustainability goals.